moetunes/Some_sorta_bar/Readme.md

 **#define BAR_HEIGHT *16*    //**

+Fonts used are defined in a comma seperated list.
 Font is set at compile time and the height of the bar is relevant to the font height if the bar height is too small.